 In conjunction with advice and information from their investment adviser, the Trustees have the role of replacing the underlying investment managers where appropriate.
 It takes a long-term view when assessing whether to replace the underlying investment managers, and such decisions would not be made based solely on short-term performance concerns.
-Instead, changes would be driven by a significant downgrade of the investment manager by Mercer's Manager Research Team.
-This in turn would be due to a significant reduction in Mercer's confidence that the investment manager will be able to perform in line with their fund's mandate over the long term.
+Instead, changes could be driven by various factors, including:

+There are significant changes made to the investment strategy